pyeve/Eve.NET/README.md

 ```
 PM> Install-Package Eve.NET
 ```
-Or install via the NuGet Package Manager in Visual Studio.
-If you are on Xamarin Studio make sure the `Show pre-release packages` option is enabled when using the `Add Package` UI or you will get an error that it can't resolve Async dependencies (neeed in order to make Async available on .NET4).
+Or install via the NuGet Package Manager in Visual/Xamarin Studio.

 Running the tests
 -----------------